-Jeep wanted me to drive a Gladiator so badly that they invited me and several other members of the Washington, DC press to spend the day driving them.
+FCA wanted me to drive a 2020 Jeep Gladiator so badly that they invited me and several other members of the Washington, DC press to spend the day driving them.
 They also fed us lunch and gave away some Jeep swag.

 The Comanche was, more or less, an XJ Cherokee hacked apart behind the front doors, with a boxed rear frame and bed stuck where the rest of a normal Cherokee used to be.
 It was neat, and marginally useful, but with Gladiator, Jeep set out to make a “real truck” that was also as capable off-road as any other vehicle in their lineup.

 Gladiator engineers took the JL Wrangler and stretched the wheelbase to 137″.
 Overall length is increased by 31″.
 Compared to a four-door Wrangler, the Gladiator is a big boy.
 Jeep made a big deal about the extra wheelbase contributing to stability while towing or hauling, and if properly equipped, the 2020 Jeep Gladiator can tow an alleged 7,650 lbs.

 Given the towing needs of the motorsport community, I drove several Gladiators with that “7,650 lbs” number in mind.
 I drove a Gladiator Overland and two Gladiator Rubicon models – one with the 8-speed automatic and one with the 6-speed manual.